altair-noberto/plainspoken/README.md

-# Plainspoken, with Astro
+# Not a journal

-Plainspoken is a simplified version of "Centennial".
+This gonna be my personal blog.